Pattern hair loss: Baldness can be caused by emotional stress, sleep deprivation, etc.

-Bald men are more 'virile' or sexually active than others
+Bald men are more "virile" or sexually active than others

 Levels of free testosterone are strongly linked to libido and DHT levels, but unless free testosterone is virtually nonexistent, levels have not been shown to affect virility.
 Men with androgenic alopecia are more likely to have a higher baseline of free androgens.
 However, sexual activity is multifactoral, and androgenic profile is not the only determining factor in baldness.
 Additionally, because hair loss is progressive and free testosterone declines with age, a male's hairline may be more indicative of his past than his present disposition.

-Frequent ejaculation causes baldness

-Many misconceptions exist about what can help prevent hair loss, one of these being that lack of sexual activity will automatically prevent hair loss.
-While a proven direct correlation exists between increased frequency of ejaculation and increased levels of DHT, as shown in a recent study by Harvard Medical School, the study suggests that ejaculation frequency may be a sign, rather than a cause, of higher DHT levels.
-Another study shows that although sexual arousal and masturbation-induced orgasm increase testosterone concentration around orgasm, they reduce testosterone concentration on average, and because about 5% of testosterone is converted to DHT, ejaculation does not elevate DHT levels.

-The only published study to test correlation between ejaculation frequency and baldness was probably large enough to detect an association (1,390 subjects) and found no correlation, although persons with only vertex androgenetic alopecia had fewer female sexual partners than those of other androgenetic alopecia categories (such as frontal or both frontal and vertex).
-One study may not be enough, especially in baldness, where there is a complex with age.

 Other animals

 Animal models of androgenic alopecia occur naturally and have been developed in transgenic mice; chimpanzees (Pan troglodytes); bald uakaris (Cacajao rubicundus); and stump-tailed macaques (Macaca speciosa and M. arctoides).
 Of these, macaques have demonstrated the greatest incidence and most prominent degrees of hair loss.

 Baldness is not a trait unique to human beings.
 One possible case study is about a maneless male lion in the Tsavo area.
 The Tsavo lion prides are unique in that they frequently have only a single male lion with usually seven or eight adult females, as opposed to four females in other lion prides.
 Male lions may have heightened levels of testosterone, which could explain their reputation for aggression and dominance, indicating that lack of mane may at one time have had an alpha correlation.

-Although primates do not go bald, their hairlines do undergo recession.
+Although nonhuman primates do not go bald, their hairlines do undergo recession.
 In infancy the hairline starts at the top of the supraorbital ridge, but slowly recedes after puberty to create the appearance of a small forehead.